Coefficient Quivers, $\mathbb{F}_1$-Representations, and Euler Characteristics of Quiver Grassmannians: The slice category over Q and

 \section{The slice category over Q and $\textrm{Rep}(Q,\FF_1)$}

-A notion of \emph{windings} of quivers was first introduced by Krause \cite{krause1991maps} to define morphisms between tree and band modules.
-Later, Haupt \cite[Section 2.3]{Haupt2012euler} generalized Krause's definition of windings as follows.
-Let $Q$ and $S$ be quivers.
+A notion of \emph{windings} of quivers was first introduced by Crawley-Boevey \cite{crawley1989maps} and Krause \cite{krause1991maps} to define morphisms between tree and band modules.
+Later, Haupt \cite[Section 2.3]{Haupt2012euler} generalized Krause's definition of windings as follows.\footnote{Crawley-Boevey considered tree modules and Krause considered tree and band modules, and they have one more condition.
+For instance, Krause \cite{krause1991maps} has an extra condition (W2).} Let $Q$ and $S$ be quivers.
 A winding of quivers $F:S\to Q$ is a morphisms of quivers

 satisfying the following two conditions: \begin{enumerate} \item If $\alpha,\beta \in S_1$ with $\alpha \neq \beta$ and $s(\alpha)=s(\beta)$, then $F_1(\alpha) \neq F_1(\beta)$. \item If $\alpha,\beta \in S_1$ with $\alpha \neq \beta$ and $t(\alpha)=t(\beta)$, then $F_1(\alpha) \neq F_1(\beta)$. \end{enumerate}